WISDEM/RAFT/docs/starting.rst

 - `PyHAMS <https://github.com/WISDEM/pyHAMS>`_
 - `CCBlade <https://github.com/WISDEM/WISDEM>`_

-Note: RAFT uses CCBlade and currently is set up for the version of CCBlade this is part of the larger WISDEM code.
+Note: RAFT uses CCBlade and currently is set up for the version of CCBlade that is part of the larger WISDEM code.
 We recommend installing WISDEM for the time being.